naughtygopher/currency/README.md

 	Code string
 	//Symbol is the respective currency symbol
 	Symbol string
-	//Decimal represents the main value of the currency Decimal int
+	//Main represents the main value of the currency
+	Main int
-	//Precision represents the fractional/sub unit of the currency Precision uint
+	//Fractional represents the fractional/sub unit of the currency Fractional uint
 	//FUName is the name of the fractional/sub unit of the currency. e.g. paise FUName string
 	//FUShare represents the no.of fractional/sub units that make up 1 main unit. e.g. ₹1 = 100 paise